Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: The effect of shadow maps on simplex embeddability

 one can check that $u(\omega)=1$ for all $\omega\in\bar{\Omega}_\mathcal{G}$ and that ${e_{13}+e_{24}=e_{14}+e_{23}=u}$.
 Thus, the gbit is taken to have two binary outcome measurements, defined by $\{e_{13},e_{24}\}$ and $\{e_{14},e_{23}\}$.

-Now we will construct the Holevo fragment $\mathscr{h}$, a fragment of a simplicial GPT whose shadow reproduces the gbit.
+Now we will construct a fragment of a simplicial GPT system whose shadow reproduces the gbit, which we hereby denote as the \emph{Holevo fragment} $\mathscr{h}$.
 This construction is an example of the general construction in Appendix~\ref{sec:Holevogeneral} that is used to prove Theorem~\ref{thm:Holevo}.

 There are $n=4$ extremal states of the gbit, so the classical system in question has a 4-vertex simplex as its normalized state space---i.e., a tetrahedron $\Delta_3$ in three dimensions.
 We can take each of the extremal states in $\mathbbm{R}^4$ to be unit basis vectors